Opposite of + or - is occurring when selecting time zone

-#10 Updated by Phillip Davis about 2 months ago
+#10 Updated by Phillip Davis over 4 years ago

 The thing needs to be kept in-line with what the "standard" tz-database distribution is doing.
 Otherwise, as Jim says, it will get even more confusing as some people know what the tz "standard" did and expect that.

 I expect that this behavior will be in any OS that is taking the "standard" tz distribution.
 So not just FreeBSD/pfSense, but every Unix/Linux out there.

 #13 Updated by Filipe Teixeira over 2 years ago